Conditional ergodicity in infinite dimension: Conditional ergodicity

-\begin{rem} Informally, the first condition of Theorem \ref{thm:cond02} states that conditionally on the observation sequence $Y=y$, the future of the unobserved process $Z$ after time $n$ becomes independent of its initial history as $n\to\infty$.
-Using Lemma \ref{lem:margtv} and Lemma \ref{lem:weiz} below, one can show that this condition is also equivalent to the conditional absolute regularity property
+\begin{rem} Informally, the first condition of Theorem~\ref{thmm:cond02} states that conditionally on the observation sequence $Y=y$, the future of the unobserved process $Z$ after time $n$ becomes independent of its initial history as $n\to\infty$.
+Using Lemmas \ref{lem:margtv} and \ref{lem:weiz} below, one can show that this condition is also equivalent to the conditional absolute regularity property

-exactly as in Corollary \ref{cor:absreg}.
-For our purposes, however, the condition as stated in Theorem \ref{thm:cond02} will be most convenient in the sequel. \end{rem}
+exactly as in Corollary~\ref{cor:absreg}.
+For our purposes, however, the condition as stated in Theorem~\ref{thmm:cond02} will be most convenient in the sequel. \end{rem}

-The proof of Theorem \ref{thm:cond02} is similar in spirit to that of Theorem \ref{thm:sloc02}.
+The proof of Theorem~\ref{thmm:cond02} is similar in spirit to that of Theorem~\ref{thmm:sloc02}.
 However, care is needed in the handling of regular conditional probabilities.
 We begin by establishing some basic facts.

 An elementary but important idea that will be used several times in the sequel is the principle of repeated conditioning.
 This idea is trivial in the setting of discrete random variables.
-Let $X_1,X_2,X_3$ be discrete random variables under a probability $\mathbf{R}$, and define the conditional probabilities $\mathbf{R}_{x_1}=\mathbf{R}[\,\cdot\,|X_1=x_1]$ and $\mathbf{R}_{x_1,x_2}=\mathbf{R}[\,\cdot\,|X_1=x_1,X_2=x_2]$.
+Let $X_1,X_2,X_3$ be discrete random variables under a probability $\mathbf{R}$, and define the conditional probabilities $\mathbf{R}_{x_1}=\mathbf{R}[ \cdot |X_1=x_1]$ and $\mathbf{R}_{x_1,x_2}=\mathbf{R}[ \cdot |X_1=x_1,X_2=x_2]$.
 Then

 Thus conditioning on two variables can be achieved by conditioning first on one variable, and then conditioning on the second variable under the conditional distribution.
-The following lemma, taken from \cite[pp.\ 95--96]{vW83}, extends this idea to the general setting of regular conditional probabilities.
+The following lemma, taken from \cite{vW83}, pages~95--96, extends this idea to the general setting of regular conditional probabilities.
 As the proof is short but insightful, we include it for completeness.

 \begin{lem} Let $H_1,H_2,H_3$ be Polish spaces, let $\mathbf{R}$ be a probability on $H_1\times H_2\times H_3$, and let $X_i(x_1,x_2,x_3)=x_i$, $\mathcal{G}_i=\sigma\{X_i\}$.
-Choose any versions of the regular conditional probabilities $\mathbf{R}_{X_1}=\mathbf{R}[\,\cdot\,|\mathcal{G}_1]$ and $\mathbf{R}_{X_1,X_2}=\mathbf{R}[\,\cdot\,|\mathcal{G}_1\vee \mathcal{G}_2]$, and let $\mathbf{R}^1=\mathbf{R}[X_1\in\cdot\,]$.
-Then for $\mathbf{R}^1$-a.e.\ $x_1\in H_1$,
+Choose any versions of the regular conditional probabilities $\mathbf{R}_{X_1}=\mathbf{R}[ \cdot |\mathcal{G}_1]$ and $\mathbf{R}_{X_1,X_2}=\mathbf{R}[ \cdot |\mathcal{G}_1\vee \mathcal{G}_2]$, and let $\mathbf{R}^1=\mathbf{R}[X_1\in\cdot ]$.
+Then for $\mathbf{R}^1$-a.e. $x_1\in H_1$,

 \end{lem}